 We strive to create a safe and welcoming environment for all children.
-If you have any concerns about our culture of safeguarding, policy or procedures, please direct these to the safeguarding lead immediately, or follow our school Complaints Policy.
+If you have any concerns about our culture of safeguarding, policy or procedures, please direct these to the Safeguarding Lead immediately, or follow our school Complaints Policy.

-What happens when an allegation of peer on peer abuse is made?
+What happens when an allegation of child-on-child abuse is made?

-We will adhere to Keeping Children Safe in Education (2021) and the DfE guidance document 'Sexual violence and sexual harassment between children in schools and colleges' (2021) (where applicable) when responding to incidents of peer on peer abuse.
-The school takes peer on peer abuse seriously and will respond to all concerns or disclosures of peer on peer abuse, including those that have occurred outside of school and online, immediately.
+We will adhere to Keeping Children Safe in Education (2023) when responding to incidents of child-on-child abuse.
+The school takes child-on-child abuse seriously and will respond to all concerns or disclosures of child-on-child abuse, including those that have occurred outside of school and online, immediately.